python/cpython/Doc/using/cmdline.rst

    If set, Python will dump objects and reference counts still alive after shutting down the interpreter.

-   Need Python configured with the :option:`--with-trace-refs` build option.
+   Needs Python configured with the :option:`--with-trace-refs` build option.

-.. envvar:: PYTHONDUMPREFSFILE=FILENAME
+.. envvar:: PYTHONDUMPREFSFILE

-   If set, Python will dump objects and reference counts still alive after shutting down the interpreter into a file called *FILENAME*.
+   If set, Python will dump objects and reference counts still alive after shutting down the interpreter into a file under the path given as the value to this environment variable.

-   Need Python configured with the :option:`--with-trace-refs` build option.
+   Needs Python configured with the :option:`--with-trace-refs` build option.

    .. versionadded:: 3.11

+.. envvar:: PYTHON_PRESITE

+   If this variable is set to a module, that module will be imported early in the interpreter lifecycle, before the :mod:`site` module is executed, and before the :mod:`__main__` module is created.
+   Therefore, the imported module is not treated as :mod:`__main__`.

+   This can be used to execute code early during Python initialization.

+   To import a submodule, use ``package.module`` as the value, like in an import statement.

+   See also the :option:`-X presite <-X>` command-line option, which takes precedence over this variable.

+   Needs Python configured with the :option:`--with-pydebug` build option.

+   .. versionadded:: 3.13